InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/eids.md

   </tr>
 </table>

-# DEPRECATED Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB
+# DEPRECATED as of OpenRTB 2.6 Use [Object: EID](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3227---object-eid-) in OpenRTB

 ### List:  Agent Types <a name="list_agenttypes"></a>

-# DEPRECATED Use [List: Agent Types](https://github.com/InteractiveAdvertisingBureau/AdCOM/blob/main/AdCOM%20v1.0%20FINAL.md#list--agent-types-) in AdCOM
+# DEPRECATED as of OpenRTB 2.6 Use [List: Agent Types](https://github.com/InteractiveAdvertisingBureau/AdCOM/blob/main/AdCOM%20v1.0%20FINAL.md#list--agent-types-) in AdCOM

 This list identifies the user agent types a user identifier is from.
 <table>